miekg/skydns2/README.md

 * Makes is possible to query arbitrary domain names.
 * Is a thin layer above etcd that translates etcd keys and values to the DNS.
     In the near future, SkyDNS2 will possibly be upstreamed and incoperated directly in etcd.
-* Does DNSSEC with NSEC3 instead of NSEC.
+* Does DNSSEC with NSEC3 instead of NSEC (Work in progress).

 Note thats bugs in SkyDNS1 will still be fixed, but the main development effort will be focussed on version 2.
 [Version 1 of SkyDNS can be found here](https://github.com/skynetservices/skydns1).